yvento/yvento/README.md

 - 👋 Hi, I’m @yvento
-- 👀 I’m interested in Networking and cybersecurity
+- 👀 I’m interested in Data Science and Machine Learning
-- 🌱 I’m currently learning Networking
+- 🌱 I’m currently learning Computer Engineering
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/yves-mfitumukiza-ndayisaba-1b233627b/)